How to Upload Your Art on Redbubble (Tips for New Sellers)

 There are tons of free POD platforms similar to Redbubble, but there are also huge marketplaces, where you can sell your designs too.

 I am talking about Etsy, eBay, or Amazon.
-Those websites have huge traffic, loyal customers, but selling on them is not free.
+Those websites have huge traffic, and loyal customers, but selling on them is not free.

 For me, Redbubble is a marketplace, where I see which designs are getting exposure and sales, and in the future, I will take these designs and put them in a marketplace with a bigger audience.